Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 If they found six other planes while looking for him, how long have those six other planes been out there?

-You mean they might have missed those six other planes.
+You mean they might have missed those six other planes?

-By the way, welcome to Sir Rush Limbaugh program, the Excellence in Broadcasting Network, our 20th anniversary week celebration underway, twenty years on the network, celebrated this Friday, August the 8th.
+By the way, welcome and Sir Rush Lindbaugh program, the Excellence in Broadcasting Network, our 20th anniversary week celebration underway.

 It is continuing to slide, and a lot of people say, okay, what's making this happen?

-Now see that it's interesting that to follow this.
+Now, see, it's interesting to follow this.

 It works.

-Now the the Democrats in the drive-by's of course need a villain when they're the oil price and the gasoline price go up, and they usually attack big oil, but of late they've been going after the speculators.
+Now, the Democrats in the drive-bys, of course, need a villain when the oil price and the gasoline price go up.

 Now, what has happened?